Yamaha GC82S Review & Prices

 Yamaha GC82S Nut Width

 The Yamaha GC82S has a nut width of 52.4mm (2.062'').
-This size is found mostly on Baritone or 7+ strings guitars since they need the extra space on the fretboard.
-It gives your fingers the extra space you need to play without muting accidentally, but this also makes bar chords harder to perform, so bear in mind that Baritone guitars aren't for every playing style.
+This is considered a wide width for a 6-string guitar.
+It gives your fingers the extra space you need to play without muting accidentally, but this also makes bar chords harder to perform, especially if you have small hands.

 Frets